What is Negotiation and Leadership?

 The Negotiation and Leadership program is held at The Charles Hotel and most participants find it convenient to stay there as well.
 A truly unique, independent luxury hotel, The Charles Hotel overlooks the Charles River in Cambridge’s Harvard Square.

-The 2017 PON group rate at the Charles Hotel is $344 (plus tax, currently 14.45%).
+The 2018 PON group rate is $359 (plus tax, currently 14.45%).
 To reserve your room by phone, call 1-800-882-1818 (in the U.S.) or +1-617-864-1200 (outside the U.S.).
 To receive the group discount, you must call during the following booking hours: Monday – Friday, 8 AM – 7 PM and Saturday, 9 AM – 4 PM EST. When you call, please notify the reservations agent that you are attending a course with the Program on Negotiation, and give them the group code listed below.
 All rooms must be reserved no later than the dates listed below, to receive the group discount.

 Attendees are encouraged to book hotel rooms as soon as possible, as hotels in the Cambridge area fill quickly throughout the year.